polarfire-soc/polarfire-soc-bare-metal-examples/driver-examples/mss/mpfs-hal/mpfs-hal-power-saving-demo/README.md

 These tests were conducted on a PolarFire SoC Video Kit using the standard reference design and MSS configuration.
 Results will vary depending on several factors, including the FPGA design used and MSS configuration (such as the base clock speed and peripherals enabled).
+In this example project, there is a soft reset applied to the FPGA fabric upon startup.
 For accurate results, this demo should be run using an intended target configuration.
 See the following tables to see the power comparisons with these features.

 || 1P1V power rail (mW) | 1P1V saved power percentage (%) |
 |:-|:-|:-|